The dream of success seems to be what drives the self-help publishing industry, where every other book that comes out is on how to achieve success!

 Our achievements can bring us satisfaction, but once a goal is reached, we soon start looking for the next one.

-Having met many high achievers over the years, through my work and in my private life, I’ve come to realise that outward success is no guarantee of inner contentment.
-In fact, the opposite is often true.
-People who experience success can have a tendency to be unhappy, because they feel they have to keep up the successful image, so they risk becoming addicted to success – which can lead to all sorts of existential issues.
+Having met many high achievers over the years, I’ve come to realise that outward success is no guarantee of inner contentment.
+In fact, people who experience success, particularly early on in life, often tend to be unhappy, because they feel they have to perpetuate the successful image – which can lead to all sorts of existential issues.

 Like any form of addiction, the aim is to run away from ourselves and to numb rather than face any emotional pain.
 Indeed, a common ‘side effect’ of worldly success is the split that takes place between the public persona and the inner self, the latter remaining hidden, or suppressed, to the point that you lose touch with who you truly are.